Update: This post and other HARA and Nā Hōkū Hanohano Award posts here were updated on 7/5/17.

-Disclaimer: I am not a member of the Board of Governors of HARA.
-What I write here is based on my prior experience as a board member, continuting interaction with them and other members, and continuing service on the selection committee.
+Disclaimer: I am a member of the Board of Governors of HARA, but this is not an official HARA document.
+What I write here is based on my prior experience as a board member, as chair and a few years of service on the selection committee continuting interaction with them and other members.
 Hopefully it will help, inform and entertain you, but take it with a grain of salt, and a dash of sarcasm.

 March has arrived, and with it comes the preparation, printing and mailing of the preliminary ballot for the 2011 Nā Hōkū Hanohano Awards.
 Like many, I was oblivious to the amount of work, consideration and communication that goes into this process until I joined the HARA Board of Governors four years ago and subsequently became a member of the selection committee.
 The amount of work is tremendous, the rewards few, and the consternation is sometimes overhwelming.
 It’s impossible to please everybody, and the job of finding the appropriate category for many releases is challenging, particulary when the majority are based on musical style (jazz, reggae, rock, etc.), others thematic (Christmas, religious, island music) and some based on language (Hawaiian Album and Language Performance).
 The committee did an admirable job, and I applaud my colleagues.